 - Add line breaks for readability

-- Include emojis (posts with emojis get 57% more engagement)
+- Include emojis where appropriate (studies suggest posts with emojis tend to get higher engagement)

 -